 Verity joins Farm491 with a wealth of experience.
-Verity completed a business management course at the RAU some years ago and subsequently worked at Savills.
+Verity completed a master's degree in Business Management at the RAU in 2012 and subsequently worked at Savills.
 With a wealth of experience in customer service and an appreciation of the agricultural landscape she will be a real asset to Farm491.
-As Centre Co-ordinator Verity will be responsible for assisting Farm491 members in all their requirements including meeting rooms, introductions to service providers and anything else our members need.
+As Centre and Events Manager Verity will be responsible for management of the Farm491 membership, buildings and facilities as well as representing us at shows and events.
 A very proactive person with excellent organisational and communication skills.

 Professor Joanna Price took over as Vice-Chancellor of the RAU in September 2016.
 Previously Professor Price was Head of Bristol University Veterinary School and Head of the School of Clinical Veterinary Sciences.
 Prior to this Professor Price had worked at the Royal Veterinary College, University College London, the University of Sheffield and the University of Bristol.
 Professor Price qualified as a veterinary surgeon from Bristol University in 1983 and spent a number of years in clinical practice in the UK and overseas before entering research and academia.

 David is Chief Executive of GFirst LEP, one of the most successful Local Enterprise Partnerships in the UK.
 He is also currently a non-executive director of the Responsible Finance Provider South West Investment Group (SWIG), and training and business development company Gloucestershire Enterprise Ltd.

 David is a member of the International Advisory Committee of the International Economic Development Council.
 He is also a previous President of the Cheltenham Chamber of Commerce and former Chairman of the South West UK Business Advisory Group.